nbousselham/tractusx/coreservices/partsrelationshipservice/connector/edc-transfer-process-watchdog/README.md

 The watchdog thread can be configured with the following properties:

-* `edc.watchdog.delay`: delay for polling for running transfer processes (default 1s).
+* `edc.watchdog.delay`: delay in milliseconds for polling for running transfer processes (default 1s).
-* `edc.watchdog.timeout`: timeout after which processes are cancelled (default 60s).
+* `edc.watchdog.timeout`: timeout in milliseconds after which processes are cancelled (default 60s).